The Basics of Raising Chickens

 These breeds and others are kept for egg laying and sometimes as a table bird, too.
 Cornish Cross and Red Rangers are breeds raised for meat.
 They mature quickly and are butchered between 10 and 16 weeks of age.

 Can’t decide which breed of meat chickens to raise?
-Learn the pros and cons of Ranger Broilers vs. Cornish Cross breeds!
+Learn the pros and cons of Ranger Broilers vs. Cornish Cross breeds and discover heritage breeds that can be raised for meat!

 Transitioning Chicks to the Big Coop